 Notice Any Potential Weaknesses

 Take note of any weak spots that could lure burglars into your home.
 Along with your home’s main entrance and back door, the front door is just as important.
 Install a hardwood or steel door instead of a hollow front door.
+Try Forever Iron for a custom wrought iron door and additional security.
 This can prevent intruders from kicking your front door open to enter.

 If you need additional protection, you can purchase a four-screw deadbolt strike plate at any hardware store or home improvement store.
 These screws are typically three inches long so they attach to the door frame.
 You can also purchase a door reinforcement kit for less than $100, which protects your door’s weak spots.

 Trick Burglars Into Thinking You’re Home